nheske/retirement-estimator/README.md

 # retirement-estimator
-Inspired by and initially based on the Net Egg Calculator in Impractical Python Projects
+Inspired by and initially based on the retirement Calculator in Impractical Python Projects

 ## Dependencies
    * matplotlib, pandas